 From the very first semester of your time in the Dance concentration, you will be immersed in the world of the dancer.
 Unlike other academic programs where you may have to wait a year or two to begin the real core of your major training, in Dance, you get started right away.

 Each semester, you will take studio coursework in both Modern dance and Ballet, and will continue with that core training through all eight semesters.
 Studio courses in Jazz dance, Hip Hop, and Pointe are also available to help round out your technical skills.
 In the second year, you will begin to learn how to craft your own original dances, and will continue that work into your third year with courses in Dance Composition and Choreography.
-You’ll also take courses in dance pedagogy, dance history, rhythmic analysis, and a selection of theatre courses, all designed to help you become an artist with the tools to create your own fully-developed performances.
+You will also take courses in dance pedagogy, dance history, dance science, rhythmic analysis, and a selection of theatre courses, all designed to help you become an artist with the tools to create your own fully-developed performances.

 Learn Through Performance